JuanBernal98/adidas-nodejs-challenge-2021/README.md

 - subscriptions
 - mailing

-Currently using `axios` package to make requests between containers.
+Currently using **axios** package to make requests and **MongoDB** NoSQL database to store our subscriptions.

-Depending on the application given to the software it might be better to have emails as primary key, and newsletters as a relation.
+Depending on the use given to the API it might be better to have newsletters as a relationship between tables.
+But considering that need we ought be using a SQL database.

+In this coded challenge, **subscriptions cannot be duplicated when created via our `POST /api/subscription` request**.

-Subscriptions cannot be duplicated when creating them throught the API request.
-Restriction made up by looking the newsletter and email fields.
-This requirement is not a Schema validation.
+**Restriction has been made up by looking the newsletter and email fields**.
+This restriction is not made by the database structure, has been made at the request.

-### Development Information
+### Folder structure

 Further development folder structure should continue express standards.
 Down below structure has been our goals when developing.
 Current code needs improvement.